eweeks/cs171-hw2-weeks-esther/problem_3_answers.md

 	would be nice if the categories (author, or branch name) would stay stationary, while the graph can still scroll.
 This way if you are looking at data at the bottom/end of the chart you can still see the category names.

+	Design Sketch Paragraph:
+		In addressing the problem of clutter with larger data sets, my design has a vertical orientation instead of a horizontial one.
+This is easier to scroll through for a viewer and allows more of the data to be shown at one time.
+Ideally the view will expand to fit the data set.
+Also to eliminate some of the clutter in the graph, nodes or commits will only show up when the viewer hovers over the branch.
+        My design focuses on the big picture first and then has more details and information available upon exploration.
+I wanted to show the connections while still maintaining readability.
+Color and lines will be used to represent the connections themselves.
+        Lines will show the branches, and vary in weight based on how many commits are made on each branch.
+It might by possible to create an effect similar to a Sankey diagram by doing this.
+Other lines will show the connections to other branches.
+These will be differentiated from the branch lines by weight.
+Shapes will be used to show the commits themselves, either circles or squares.
+        Ideally, my design would have multiple sorting features, allowing the viewer to see the data in multiple views and thus adjust to the varying users and their different work methods on GitHub.